 1. Eat Cruciferous Vegetables

-One of the only real proven methods to counteract caffeine and increase the rate in which it metabolizes is by eating cruciferous vegetables.
+One of the only real proven methods to counteract caffeine and increase its metabolism is by eating cruciferous vegetables.

 The word “cruciferous” is used to describe all vegetables in the Cruciferae family.

 Some of the more well-known cruciferous vegetables are:

 For the best results, you should actually make these a part of your daily diet.

 Consuming these after the jitters have hit may not do much good before the caffeine naturally metabolizes; however, if you know you are planning on going on a caffeine binge, try drinking a green smoothie containing these veggies beforehand.